Maurício Barbieri: América Mineiro

 On 6 May 2019, Barbieri was announced as head coach of América Mineiro.
 On 15 July, after a 4–0 loss to Figueirense and only one win in seven matches, he was sacked.

 CSA

 Barbieri was appointed in charge of CSA on 10 December 2019, but was dismissed the following 10 February after only six matches in charge.

 Red Bull Bragantino

 On 2 September 2020, Barbieri took over Red Bull Bragantino in the top tier, replacing fired Felipe Conceição.
 After picking up the team in the 17th position, he managed to achieve a final 10th position in the season, qualifying to the 2021 Copa Sudamericana.

 Barbieri reached the final of the Copa Sudamericana with Braga in 2021, but lost to Athletico Paranaense.
 On 10 November 2022, after a disappointing season overall, he was sacked.

 Vasco da Gama

 On 6 December 2022, Barbieri was named the new head coach of Vasco da Gama, also in the top tier.
+He was sacked on 23 June 2023, with the club in the relegation zone of the 2023 Série A.

+Juárez

+On 9 February 2024, Barbieri moved abroad for the first time in his career, after being appointed manager of Liga MX side Juárez.
+On 29 October, he was dismissed.

+Athletico Paranaense

+On 16 December 2024, Barbieri was named head coach of Athletico Paranaense, recently relegated to the second division.
+The following 4 May, he was sacked after a 4–1 home loss to Botafogo-SP.